sgenius/hammerspace-cards/README.md

   + If the player only declares one person to attack, the 2nd. defending player by default is the one sitting at the 1st. defending's right.
 - *All players, even you!*: precisely that.
 Hope you know what you're doing.

-The strength of the attack is the number in the card + the roll of one dice.
+2. **Roll a dice.** The strength of the attack is the number in the card + the roll of the dice.

 - Ability cards that affect attacks can be used at this point as well.

-The attacked player(s) defend using all and any face-up cards granting defense of the same type than the attack.
+3. **The attacked player(s) defend** using all and any face-up cards granting defense of the same type than the attack, and rolling another dice.

-- The strength of the defense is the sum of all defense points matching the attack type + the roll of one dice.
+- The strength of the defense is the sum of all defense points matching the attack type + the roll of the dice.
 - All type-matching defense cards must be used, until the defense can be made only with cards (ie. not less defense points than attack points).
   + If there are even more matching defense cards, they do not need to be played.

 Attack strength - defense strength = HP lost by the defending player(s).
 An attack if successful if at least one player lost HP.

 ### Using, discarding and renewing cards
-After being used, cards are discarded in a pile and replaced with fresh ones from the deck.
+After being used, **cards are discarded** in a pile **and replaced** with fresh ones from the deck.

 - Some cards have the legend *"Keep on dice = "*.
 In that case, before discarding, roll a dice; keep the card if your roll matches one of the numbers listed.
 - If an attack hits many players, wait until everybody has defended and substracted HP before getting your new cards.

+**When getting new cards:**

+- You may hold any new cards temporarily in your hand, facing you, while you decide if you're putting it face up or down.
+All other cards should remain on the table.
+- If you get a card you want to hide, and you already have one hidden card, you may flip the old card face up and put your new card face down on the table.
+- At the moment of putting a card down in the four-card row, it is also possible to shuffle (reorder) these cards.

+It is not allowed to flip cards face up or down, or change the order they are in the row, at any other point during a turn.

-- The order in which players take cards from the deck is unimportant.
+The order in which players take cards from the deck is unimportant.

 If the players start a turn without usable cards (ie. only have defense cards), they can discard their whole hand and get four new cards, but they lose that turn.